oyingidie/fcc-labs/0x00-responsive_web_design/02-technical_documentation_page/README.md

 - Clear documentation layout with consistent monospaced font styling for readability
 - Search bar for quick navigation
 - Detailed sections covering C basics and advanced topics
-- Fixed side navigation bar with clickable section links for faster jumps
+- Side navigation bar with clickable section links for faster jumps

 ### :hammer_and_wrench: Technologies Used